Harry Hopkinson

-Harry Hopkinson (8 June 1902 - 4 March 1979), also known as Austin Layton and Harry Torrani, was a British music hall performer, a soprano and songwriter who has been credited as one of the world's greatest yodelers.
-He was billed as the "Yodeling Cowboy from Chesterfield."
+Harry Hopkinson (8 June 1902 - 4 March 1979), known professionally as Harry Torrani, was a British music hall performer, singer and songwriter who has been credited as one of the world's greatest yodelers.
+He was billed as the "Yodeling Cowboy from Chesterfield".

 Biography

-Hopkinson came from a family of miners in Chesterfield,(Derbyshire,England) and started singing in North Wingfield Church choir.
-After a spell working in the local colliery he entered show business, performing with a troupe of traveling entertainers.
-The yodelling part of Hopkinson's act was expanded, and it was here he adopted the more commercial and continental sounding name Harry Torrani.
+Hopkinson came from a family of coal miners in North Wingfield, Chesterfield, England, and started singing in the North Wingfield Church choir.
+After a spell working in the local colliery, cut short due to an accident, he entered show business performing with a troupe of traveling entertainers.
+Initially Hopkinson used the stage name Austin Layton.
+The yodelling part of Hopkinson's act was expanded, and it was then he adopted the more commercial and continental sounding name Harry Torrani.

-Hopkinson recorded his first yodeling song on 27 August 1931 for the Regal Zonophone label, "Honeymoon Yodel" coupled with "Happy and Free."
-His recording career continued until 1942, and he recorded 25 records and 51 tracks.
-Some of his songs were "Yodel All Day", "Yodelers Dream Girl", "Honeymoon Yodel", "The Australian Yodel" (the B-side was "The Highland Yodel"), "Mammy’s Yodel!" and "Mississippi Yodel!"
+Hopkinson recorded his first yodelling song in 1931 for the Regal Zonophone label, "Honeymoon Yodel" coupled with "Happy and Free".
+His recording career continued for c.
+10 years, and he recorded 25 records and 51 tracks.
+Hopkinson performed extensively on radio and in music halls, and was billed as the "Yodeling Cowboy from Chesterfield".
+He earned the nickname "The Singing Puzzle" due to his falsetto performances behind a curtain which had audiences guessing at his gender.
+Hopkinson's yodelling style has been cited as a significant influence on subsequent generations of yodellers worldwide, including Rex Dallas.

 Hopkinson was married to wife Joy and had a daughter Dawn, he retired from show business during the late 1940s.
 In his retirement he worked as a watch repairer, after entering a nursing home and having suffered a stroke he died on 4 March 1979 at the age of 76.